daniel-vera-g/typo/docs/latex.md

-# Use latex 🖊️
+# Use latex

-Most of the latex Syntax is supported with pandoc in markdown.
+Most of the latex Syntax is supported with Pandoc in markdown.
 If you for example would like to use latex Math expressions inside markdown, you would simply:

 ```latex